 Students interested in being a teacher assistant must arrange it with the teacher they plan to work with.
 Being a teacher assistant involves tutoring students and assisting the teacher with paperwork, bulletin boards, displays, etc.

-- A maximum of one credit can be earned to apply toward graduation. - Students electing to be a teacher assistant may not have a study hall. - A Pass/Fail grade will be assigned no letter grade.
+- A maximum of one credit can be earned to apply toward graduation. - A Pass/Fail grade will be assigned no letter grade.
 This grade will not apply towards the GPA.

 Youth Apprenticeship